 All of our other models are sold as fully assembled bikes.

-For our urban models we will soon be offering the Erik with a rear hub electric motor and battery in one.
+For our urban models, we are offering the newly launched Erik Electric which has a rear hub electric motor and battery in one.
 It is automatically recharged and has an impressive range of up to 50 kilometers at 250W.
-The Erik Electric is lightweight, simple in its design and easy to use.
-Watch out for it as we aim to launch it in the summer 2020.
+The Erik Electric is lightweight, simple in its design, and easy to use.

-Our VeloSled cargo bike is also offered with a high quality rear hub drive from German NeoDrive.
-Sign up for our newsletter for more information when we are ready for launch.
+Our VeloSled cargo bike is also offered with a high-quality rear hub drive from German NeoDrive.

 Our rear hub driven, electric motor solution can be fitted to any sled, so that when the kids are old enough to ride by themselves, your sled can become yours again and be on stand by as the ”family wagon”.
 The VeloSled is designed to be modular so that the motor option can be swopped on or off throughout its life and the rack combination and accessories can be added or removed as needed.